 What is AAHD?

-The American Association on Health and Disability (AAHD) is a cross-disability national non-profit 501(c)(3) organization committed to promoting health and wellness initiatives for children and adults with disabilities.
+The American Association on Health and Disability (AAHD) is a cross-disability national non-profit 501(c)(3) organization dedicated to ensuring health equity for children and adults with disabilities through policy, research, education and dissemination.

 AAHD is the only national organization specifically dedicated to integrating public health and disability into the overall public health agenda.

-AAHD strives to advance theory, knowledge and practice in reducing health disparities in children and adults with disabilities and to advance community inclusion and and full accessibility.
+AAHD strives to advance theory, knowledge and practice in reducing health disparities and achieving health equity in children and adults with disabilities and advancing community inclusion and and full accessibility.

 AAHD’s members are composed of disability researchers, health care professionals, public health professionals, policy analysts, disability organizations, health departments, people with disabilities, caregivers, family members, and interested members of the general public.